Monday, October 6, 2025

 And as I chant this single song:

-At the song's end, there is no Zen."
+At the song's end, there is no Zen.
 (HS 287, trans.
 Rouzer 2016, 137)

-“His best work, those examples sucessful as genuine poetry, are not those which attempt religious statement, but those in which the poet disports himself in a free, effortless revelling in the Way—the joyful outpouring of a 'sportive samadhi'.” (in LaFleur 1983, 24)
+"His best work, those examples successful as genuine poetry, are not those which attempt religious statement, but those in which the poet disports himself in a free, effortless revelling in the Way—the joyful outpouring of a 'sportive samadhi'." (in LaFleur 1983, 24)

 "Komako looked up at the clear sky over the snow.
 “The tone is different on a day like this.”
 The tone had been as rich and vibrant as her remark suggested.
 The air was different.
 There were no theater walls, there was no audience, there was none of the city dust.
 The notes went out crystalline into the clean winter morning, to sound on the far snowy peaks.
 Practicing alone, not aware herself of what has happening, perhaps, but with all the wideness of nature in this mountain valley for her companion, she had come quite as a part of nature to take on this special power." (trans.
 Seidensticker 1956)